jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Today bugs:
     - How to keep syncronize from interrupting an animation while it's running
-    - Bug: Attention marker on enemy that is way to far from me: 0.9777202476067982
-        - You have to walk close to the closest guy first to see it
     - Was able to cast beyond cast range
     - Trap Killed enemy but he didn't animate dead
     - Freeze icon and poison doesn't go away on dead unit